ClinicalTrials.Veeva

 About

 The purpose of this study is to examine state representation in individuals aged 15-45 who have been diagnosed with a psychotic illness, as well as young adults who do not have a psychiatric diagnosis.
 State Representation is our ability to process information about our surroundings.
-The investigators will complete some observational tests as well as a cognitive training clinical trial.
+Participants will complete computerized tasks that measure state representation while having their brain activity measured.

 Full description

-The purpose of this component is to determine how failures in information processing that support state representation in neural circuits relate to clinical heterogeneity in early psychosis.
-To this end, the investigators will: (a) Recruit people with early psychosis and demographically similar adults without a psychiatric illness aged 15-45 years; (b) Determine test-retest reliability of variants of the DPX and Bandit tasks as assessments of state representation processes; (c) Characterize behavioral performance and neurophysiology at baseline using the DPX and Bandit task variants during simultaneous EEG-fMRI along with other MRI modalities; (d) Follow patients for 6 months while they receive usual care, to delineate their clinical trajectories; (e) Repeat the behavioral and EEG-fMRI assessments after six months.
+The purpose of this study is to determine how differences in information processing that support state representation in neural circuits relate to clinical heterogeneity in early psychosis.
+To this end, the investigators will: (a) Recruit people with early psychosis and demographically similar adults without a psychiatric illness aged 15-45 years; (b) Determine test-retest reliability of variants of the Dot Pattern Expectancy (DPX) and Bandit tasks as assessments of state representation processes; (c) Characterize behavioral performance and neurophysiology at baseline using the DPX and Bandit task variants during simultaneous EEG-fMRI along with other MRI modalities; (d) Follow patients for 6 months while they receive usual care, to delineate their clinical trajectories; (e) Repeat the behavioral and EEG-fMRI assessments after six months.
 The data the investigators acquire will allow us to examine the baseline relationships between clinical and experimental measures, and also to investigate how changes in clinical and experimental measures are related over a 6-month time period during a critical phase of illness.

 Enrollment